zdravkov/kendo-docs/api/wrappers/jsp/panelbar/animation-collapse.md

 # \<kendo:panelBar-animation-collapse\>

-The visual animation(s) that will be used when
+The visual animation(s) that will be used when PanelBar items are closed.

 #### Example
     <kendo:panelBar-animation>